symplur/SympluR/README.md

 ## Symplur API Credentials

-To make us of this R package you need to have access to the Symplur API.
-The package comes with demo credentials that allow you to access the demo dataset `#LCSMDemoData`.
+To make use of this R package you need to have access to the Symplur API.
+The package comes with free demo credentials that allow you to access the demo dataset `#LCSMDemoData`.
 This dataset is a 4-week snapshot of the conversations from [#LCSM](https://www.symplur.com/healthcare-hashtags/lcsm/) (Lung Cancer Social Media) from 08/16/2017 to 09/15/2017.

 _You can get a quick look at the data now by opening the same demo dataset in [Symplur Signals](https://dashboard.symplur.com/hashtag/LCSMDemoData?start=1504249200&end=1505458799) with a free account._